 The channel mute/solo functions allow specific channels to be selected for individual or group mute or "solo" monitoring.
 The functions impact the post-fader surround and stereo monitor outputs, taking place electrically "after" the input source selection, delay, downmix, and level control functions.
+The relationship between the mute/solo function and the bass management resources will depend on how the system has been configured.

 The mute/solo mode button and the six channel mute/solo buttons, along with associated LEDs, work together to provide excellent operating flexibility.
 The channel mute/solo mode button allows the operator to select between the mute and solo functions.
 It is also used to select which solo mode, normal or channel pop, is active.
 Going from mute mode to solo mode, or vice-versa, clears all active mutes or solos.
-Pressing the mode button twice is a legitimate means of guickly clearing muted or soloed channels.
+Pressing the mode button twice is a legitimate means of quickly clearing muted or soloed channels.
 To mute or solo a channel simply requires pressing one of the channel mute/solo buttons.
-The buttons function in a press-to-enable/press-todisable "latching" mode.
+The buttons function in a press-to-enable/ press-to-disable "latching" mode.
 Multiple channels can be muted or soloed at the same time.
 The LED associated with any muted or soloed channels is used to indicate that the function is active.

 The mute/solo button is also used to select the solo mode, the choices being normal or channel pop.
-Simply press and hold the mute/solo button for a few seconds until the LED associated with the solo mode lights in the desired manner; steady to indicate normal solo mode and flashing for channel pop solo mode.
+Simply press and hold the mute/solo button for a few seconds until the LED associated with the solo mode lights in the desired manner: steady to indicate normal solo mode and flashing for channel pop solo mode.
 Once the state of the mode has changed as indicated by the LED (steady-to-flashing or vice-versa) the desired solo mode becomes active and the mute/solo button can be released.
 The selected solo mode will be maintained even after the system is powered down and subsequently powered up.